practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Hy/README.md

 Appraisal (*) makes hope that transpiling the [Clojure solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure/random_streams_for_perf_stats_core.clj) into a Hy solution should work.

-But first make a little Hy program named _factorial.hy_, with some help from "Big AI", which tests input and output operations on the terminal, typical a critical thing with functional programming (side effects!):
+But first make a little Hy program named _factorial.hy_, with some help from "Big AI", which tests input and output operations on the terminal, often a critical thing with functional programming:

 ```
 (import sys)